IRoomingI/discordBot/README.md

 ## Please Read

 Please don't think that this project will reach huge scales, like other bots coded by people much more talented than I am.
-This is project was started for fun and I can't promise frequent updates.
+This project was started for fun and I can't promise frequent updates.

 ## Installation